 Syngas or synthetic gas is a mixture of CO, H2, CO2 and CH4.
 Syngas is produced by pyrolysis of biomass or waste.

 Syngas is set to play a major role in the energy transition as it offers a rare and valuable alternative to effectively decarbonize industry by replacing natural gas.
 Purified into hydrogen, syngas offers a locally available renewable fuel.

 Kouros Lab works closely with Carbonloop (Kouros Group), a producer of syngas and hydrogen through biomass pyrolysis.

 In 2023, Kouros Lab signed a partnership with H2Site, a Spanish startup at the forefront of the membrane separation field.

-H2Site will develop and deliver to Kouros Lab a prototype reactor to be installed and tested at the Kouros Lab test platform by the end of 2023.
+H2Site will develop and deliver to Kouros Lab a prototype reactor to be installed and tested at the Kouros Lab test platform by the end of the first quarter of 2024.